lyteword/kjv/acts/chapter-8.md

 <sup>29</sup> Then the Spirit said unto Philip, Go near, and join thyself to this chariot.

-<sup>30</sup> And Philip ran thither to him, and heard him read the prophet Esaias, and said, Understandest thou what thou readest?
+<sup>30</sup> And Philip ran thither to *him*, and heard him read the prophet Esaias, and said, Understandest thou what thou readest?

 <sup>31</sup> And he said, How can I, except some man should guide me?
 And he desired Philip that he would come up and sit with him.